The Ultimate Guide to Electrification

 By 2030, petrol and diesel engines will no longer be available to purchase.
 As such, businesses must consider their options now and identify alternatives by the time the regulation comes in.

-In 15 years time (if not before), warehouses will look very different from how they are today — equipped with the latest battery-powered equipment and fully adapted to accommodate battery charging stations and in turn, alternative shift patterns.
+In a few years time (if not before), warehouses will look very different from how they are today — equipped with the latest battery-powered equipment and fully adapted to accommodate battery charging stations and in turn, alternative shift patterns.

 Before we share tips on how to start making the switch to electric forklifts, and explain why it’s never too early to prepare, here’s a brief history of electrification explaining how we arrived at this point.